yoavg/nlp2024-2025/ass3/README.md

 ```
 recall@20 and MRR using bm25
 recall@20 and MRR using avg of static word vecs
-recall@20 and MRR using avg of roberta-base
+recall@20 and MRR using avg of bert-base-uncased
 recall@20 and MRR using pre-trained multi-qa-MiniLM-L6-dot-v1
 ```